Oliver Jackson-Cohen charms, mystifies in thriller ‘Surface’ | Times Leader

 “There’s something so interesting when someone’s sitting on a bunch of secrets,” he said.
 “That creates so much tension, and if you’re not allowed to say certain things and you’re holding so much back, it can be read in a multitude of different ways.
 Hopefully it’s worked and it does come across as overprotective or controlling or whatever it is — or, sinister.
 But hopefully, you know, as the show goes on and the layers are sort of peeled, you realize what is all underneath that.”

-Veronica Webb, the creator and showrunner of “Surface,” says it’s the balance of mystique and likeability that makes “something super special about Olly’s performance” in the series.
+Veronica West, the creator and showrunner of “Surface,” says it’s the balance of mystique and likeability that makes “something super special about Olly’s performance” in the series.

 Jackson-Cohen says he finds that playing flawed people is therapeutic.